ntmoore/ntmoore.github.io/notes/notes.md

 Let's treat CWD like [your body treats the chickenpox virus](CWD_chickenpox.md) - Cash awards for positive cases!

+Who takes [legal responsibility](deer_legal.md) for the deer that destroy fruit trees?

 ## Code of Conduct
 Not a letter.
 Given the way that people relate to eachother nowadays, and further, given the historic discrimination against women in Physics, in my classes I ask that students abide by a code of conduct.
 [Code of Conduct](code_of_conduct.md)